Learning Outcomes

 Consequences of Invalid Wills and Intestacy

 If a will is invalid or does not dispose of the whole estate, the intestacy rules apply.
-The Administration of Estates Act 1925 sets out the order of entitlement for relatives.
-Cohabitants and friends have no automatic right to inherit under intestacy.
+The Administration of Estates Act 1925 and related legislation set out the order of entitlement for relatives.
+Cohabitants and friends have no automatic right to inherit under intestacy (though they may be able to claim under the 1975 Act if they are dependants).

 Legal Challenges and Protections